Cloudify-PS/cloudify-training-labs/simple-bootstrap/README.md

 ## Prerequisites

-### Working on a GigaSpaces-provided VM

 If you are working on this lab as part of the Cloudify official training course, you will be receiving the following from the instructor:

-* Private IP's of the VM on which the CLI is going to be installed
+* Private IP of the VM on which the manager is going to be installed

 **NOTE**: the private key, used to access the VM on which the Cloudify Manager is to be installed, is identical to the private key used to access the CLI VM. *This is not a Cloudify requirement*, but instead a design of the training labs, in favour of simplicity.

-### Creating your own Cloudify Manager VM

-If you don't have a Manager VM provided to you, or you would like to use your own image:

-* Use a CentOS 7.0 image
-* Ensure that the VM answers to the prerequisites documented in Cloudify's documentation website (http://docs.getcloudify.org/3.3.1/manager/prerequisites/), with the following exceptions:
-  * The minimum amount of RAM should be 3GB.
-  * The security group to which this VM is connected should have more permissive rules than the ones stated, because other labs (that depend on this one) install topologies on the very same VM as the Manager's.
-  It is recommended to allow incoming traffic on all ports.
-* Make sure that `iptables` is disabled.
-Similarly to the CLI VM's case, this is not a Cloudify requirement but a training material requirement.

 ## Process